 By Craig Chamberlain

-Webroot was founded by a single developer, Steven Thomas, who launched their first trace removal software agent in 1997.
+Webroot was founded by a single developer, Steven Thomas, who launched the company's first trace removal software agent in 1997.
 The company then spent the next few years in development of their first spyware removal package known as Webroot Spy Sweeper.
 To this day, the company still specializes in spyware and malware removal products.

 Webroot has over 100 employees and now creates products for home, business and enterprise users.
 Their headquarters is located in Broomfield, Colorado in the United States.
 Webroot has integrated Prevx cloud technology for threat analysis and detection, giving it a unique approach to antivirus installation and virus detection.